-The most recognizable of the slang terms for clonazepam is KPin.
+Street names help keep drug use and drug deals secret or inconspicuous.
+Knowing these slang terms can help friends and family members determine the substances a loved one is using.
+The most recognizable street name for clonazepam is KPin.
 Other terms used to refer to the drug include the following:

 - Benzos – short for benzodiazepine, the class of drugs clonazepam (Klonopin) belongs to

 - Downers – a common name for central nervous system (CNS) depressants